What are PacePoints?

 2. Then, simply tap the + - until you've got the number you're looking for.

-If you need some support setting your budget, then please reach out to us at Member Support.
+If you'd like some support setting your budget, then please reach out to us at Member Support via the Profile section of the app.

 To help you spread your energy expenditure, the PaceSetter moves around the donut chart at an even pace throughout the day.
-It starts from 4am and you can select when your day will end (or it will run automatically until 4am the next day).
+Days run from 4am until 4am the following day.

 By monitoring where you are in relation to your PaceSetter at any given point, it can help you plan the rest of the day.